mikewesthad/p5-performance-tips/README.md

 If you can, it's best to frontload image processing.
 Do as much as you can during `setup()`, so that your `draw()` loop can be as fast as possible.
 This will help prevent the interactive parts of your sketch from becoming sluggish.

 For example, if you need color information from an image for a p5 sketch, extract & store the [p5.Color](http://p5js.org/reference/#/p5/color) objects during `setup()`.
-Then in `draw()`, you can look up the cached colors information when you need it, as opposed to recalculating it on the fly.
+Then in `draw()`, you can look up the cached color information when you need it, as opposed to recalculating it on the fly.

 ### DOM Manipulation